kyverno/kyverno/samples/RequirePodRequestsLimits.md

 # Require pod resource requests and limits

-As application workloads share cluster resources, it is important to limit resources requested and consumed by each pod.
-It is recommended to require `resources.requests` and `resources.limits` per pod.
+Application workloads share cluster resources.
+Hence, it is important to manage resources assigned for each pod.
+It is recommended that `resources.requests` and `resources.limits` are configured per pod and include CPU and memory resources.
+Other resources such as, GPUs, may also be specified as needed.

 If a namespace level request or limit is specified, defaults will automatically be applied to each pod based on the `LimitRange` configuration.

 ## Policy YAML